-After installing the compact spare on the vehicle, stop as soon as possible and make sure the spare tire is correctly inflated.
-The compact spare is made to perform well at speeds up to 105 km/h (65 mph) for distances up to 5 000 km (3,000 miles), so you can finish your trip and have the full-size tire repaired or replaced at your convenience.
-Of course, it is best to replace the spare with a full-size tire as soon as possible.
-The spare tire will last longer and be in good shape in case it is needed again.
+Stop as soon as possible and check that the spare tire is correctly inflated after installing the spare on the vehicle.
+The compact spare is designed to perform well at speeds up to 105 km/h (65 mph) for distances up to 5 000 km (3,000 mi), so a trip can be completed and the full-size tire repaired or replaced when possible.
+However, the compact spare tire will last longer and be in good shape if it is replaced as soon as possible.

 Notice: When the compact spare is installed, do not take the vehicle through an automatic car wash with guide rails.
-The compact spare can get caught on the rails which can damage the tire, wheel and other parts of the vehicle.
+The compact spare can get caught on the rails which can damage the tire, wheel, and other parts of the vehicle.